 Download the PDF version of this guide for offline use

-The third option is the Journeyman Lodge.
+You can also potentially stay at the Journeyman Lodge.
 Historically, they lodge has been closed during the summer months.
 However, as of 2018 they have been experimenting with having a few weeks available for summer hikers to stay in the incredible lodge.
 It’s worth checking to see availability.